 Genome edited animal models for studying your gene of interest

-Using CRISPR and other genome editing methods, we can create genetically engineered animal models for better understanding genetic mutations.
-Using the power of gene editing, InVivo Biosystems can humanize Zebrafish and C. elegans into powerful animal models for disease biology discovery.
+Using CRISPR and other genome editing methods, InVivo Biosystems can humanize or genetically engineer Zebrafish and C. elegans into powerful animal models for better understanding genetic mutations and disease biology discovery.

 Whole Gene Humanization